View all text of Subpart K [§ 92.500 - § 92.509]

 (viii) Records and reports.
 The agreement must specify the particular records that must be maintained and the information or reports that must be submitted in order to assist the participating jurisdiction in meeting its recordkeeping and reporting requirements.

 (ii) Affordability.
-The agreement must require housing assisted with HOME funds to meet the affordability requirements of § 92.252 or § 92.254, as applicable, and must require repayment of the funds if the housing does not meet the affordability requirements for the specified time period.
-The affordability requirements in § 92.252 must be imposed by deed restrictions, covenants running with the land, use restrictions, or other mechanisms approved by HUD under which the participating jurisdiction has the right to require specific performance.
+The agreement must require housing assisted with HOME funds to meet the affordability requirements of § 92.252 or § 92.254, as applicable, and must require repayment of the funds if the housing does not meet the affordability requirements for the specified period of affordability.
+The agreement must require a means of enforcement of the affordability requirements by the participating jurisdiction and the intended beneficiaries.
+The means of enforcement may include liens on real property, deed or use restrictions, a recorded agreement restricting the use of the property, covenants running with the land, or other mechanisms approved by HUD in writing, under which the participating jurisdiction has the right to require specific performance.

 (iii) Project requirements.
-The agreement must require compliance with project requirements in subpart F of this part, as applicable in accordance with the type of project assisted.
-The agreement may permit the owner to limit eligibility or give a preference to a particular segment of the population in accordance with § 92.253(d).
+As applicable and in accordance with the type of project assisted, the agreement must require compliance with the project requirements in subpart F of this part, including compliance with tenant protections in 24 CFR 92.253.
+The agreement may permit the owner to limit eligibility or give a preference to a particular segment of the population in accordance with § 92.253(e).

-(B) The federal requirements and nondiscrimination established in § 92.350.
+(B) The Federal and nondiscrimination requirements in § 92.350.

 (C) Any displacement, relocation, and acquisition requirements imposed by the participating jurisdiction consistent with § 92.353.